-If you’re looking to transform your home into a smart home, smart bulbs are one of the easiest ways to do so.
+If you’re looking to transform your home into a smart one, installing smart light bulbs is one of the easiest ways to do it.
 From an aesthetic point of view, smart bulbs are a fun way to change up your living space.
 From a more practical side, they’ll let you live the hands-free future that all of those sci-fi movies promised us.

 Smart lighting will make you be able to control it using either an app or voice command (if you have a virtual assistant device set up, that is).
 You’ll never have to flip a light switch again.
 If you’re chucking on a movie, you can dim your lights without leaving your couch.
 Throw in some multicolour bulbs and you can change the entire vibe of a room, or tone it to suit.

-If you’re looking for a more economical choice when it comes to smart lighting, we’ve put together a small list of alternative smart bulbs.
-That way, you can deck out your home with some slick LEDs that, for the most part, won’t cost you an arm and a leg to replace your current lighting setup.
+If you’re looking for a more economical choice when it comes to smart lighting, we’ve put together a small list of smart bulbs that’ll get the job done without leaving your bank account in the dark.
+There’s nothing over $60, with a few bulbs currently on sale too.
+This way, you can deck out your home with some slick LEDs that, for the most part, won’t cost you an arm and a leg to replace your current lighting setup.